tgstoecker/RAW-ABS/README.md

 using Snakemake and an elaborate YAML or JSON file to control all options

+just linking to the input files is enough - no need to copy!

 sample data - phytophtara infestans
 `wget ftp://ftp.ensemblgenomes.org/pub/protists/release-45/fasta/phytophthora_infestans/dna/Phytophthora_infestans.ASM14294v1.dna.toplevel.fa.gz`